-The bill proposes the establishment of the Texas Interoperability Council and a corresponding grant program aimed at enhancing emergency communication systems across the state.
-It introduces a new subchapter to the Government Code, which outlines the council's responsibilities, including the development of a statewide strategic plan for emergency communication interoperability, the administration of grants to local governments for acquiring interoperable emergency communication equipment, and the construction of necessary infrastructure.
-The council will consist of the chief of the Texas Division of Emergency Management and six appointed members, with specific terms and appointment processes defined.
+The bill proposes the establishment of the Texas Interoperability Council and a corresponding grant program to enhance emergency communication systems across the state.
+It introduces a new subchapter to Chapter 421 of the Government Code, which outlines the council's responsibilities, including developing a statewide strategic plan for emergency communication interoperability, administering grants to local governments for acquiring interoperable communication equipment, and constructing necessary infrastructure.
+The council will consist of the chief of the Texas Division of Emergency Management and six appointed members, with specific terms and appointment processes detailed in the bill.

-Additionally, the bill details the eligibility criteria for grant applicants, the types of expenses that grant funds can cover, and the council's authority to monitor and enforce grant agreements.
-It allows the council to accept gifts and donations to support the grant program and mandates the development of training programs for local government employees to ensure effective use of the emergency communication equipment.
-The bill is set to take effect on September 1, 2025, with initial appointments to the council required to be made by the governor, lieutenant governor, and speaker of the house of representatives.
+Additionally, the bill specifies the council's authority to create eligibility criteria for grant recipients, establish guidelines for grant amounts, and monitor compliance with performance requirements.
+It allows the council to accept gifts and donations to support the grant program and mandates the development of a strategic plan that includes training programs and infrastructure plans to ensure effective communication among first responders.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: